The Haunted Mansion: Related attractions

 Disneyland Paris features Phantom Manor, a "re-imagined" version of the Haunted Mansion.
 The house is a Western Victorian, in the Second Empire architectural style, based on the look of the Fourth Ward School House in Virginia City, Nevada.
 Along with the Western architectural style, the attraction uses a Western plot to fit in with the Thunder Mesa and Frontierland backdrop.
+Unlike the Disneyland and Magic Kingdom attractions which have English narration from Paul Frees, Phantom Manor features Vincent Price throughout.

-Mystic Manor, spiritually inspired by the Haunted Mansion, opened at Hong Kong Disneyland in spring 2013.
+Mystic Manor opened at Hong Kong Disneyland in spring 2013.
 Unlike the Haunted Mansion, however, it does not include references to departed spirits or the afterlife, due to differences in traditional Chinese culture.
 Continuing the Society of Explorers and Adventurers theme of Tokyo DisneySea, the attraction tells the story of Lord Henry Mystic and his monkey Albert.
 Having recently acquired an enchanted music box with the power to bring inanimate objects to life, Albert opens the box and brings all of the house's artifacts to life.
-The attraction's exterior is that of a large Victorian mansion in an elaborate Queen Anne architectural style, and the experience features a trackless "ride" system and a musical score by Danny Elfman.
+The attraction's exterior is that of a large Victorian mansion in an elaborate Queen Anne architectural style, and the experience features a trackless system and a musical score by Danny Elfman.

+Incidents

+Disneyland

+On October 5, 2025, a woman in her 60's was found unresponsive after riding The Haunted Mansion.
+Disneyland security administered CPR until Anaheim Fire and Rescue arrived.
+She was transported to a local hospital where she was pronounced dead.
+An autopsy was not performed, and no issues were found with the ride itself.

+Adaptations

+Walt Disney Pictures produced two standalone theatrical live-action feature film adaptations based on the attraction:

+The first adaptation, The Haunted Mansion, was directed by Rob Minkoff and starred Eddie Murphy was released on November 26, 2003.

+The second adaptation, Haunted Mansion, was directed by Justin Simien and released on July 28, 2023.
+In July 2010, Guillermo del Toro announced that he was set to write and produce a darker film adaptation also based on the attraction, saying that it would be both scary and fun.
+The film was officially confirmed in July 2021, with Tiffany Haddish playing a hired psychic that attempts to commune with the dead and LaKeith Stanfield playing a lackluster tour guide in New Orleans's French Quarter.